abhilashmnair/HacktoberFest2021/README.md

 ## <b>License</b>

-This repository and the contained files are licensed under MIT License.
+This repository along with the contained files are licensed under MIT License.
 See [LICENSE](https://github.com/abhilashmnair/HacktoberFest2021/blob/main/LICENSE) for full text.
 <br>

 ---